pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 Next, you need to tweak the main configuration file **sudo vi /etc/postgresql/9.6/main/pg_hba.conf**.
 With the file open, scroll down and locate the listen_addresses directive.
-The directive specifies the host under which the PostgreSQL database server listens for connections.
-Uncomment the directive by removing the # symbol and replace localhost with localhost ‘*’ in single quotation marks as shown:
+The directive specifies the host under which the PostgreSQL database server listens to connections.
+Uncomment the directive by removing the # symbol then replace localhost with localhost ‘*’ in single quotation marks as shown:

 ![image](https://user-images.githubusercontent.com/92078754/215722631-7ec6ac62-7726-4fee-821c-ad1149699efd.png)

 Next, locate the wal_level directive.
 The setting specifies the amount of information to be written to the Write Ahead Log (WAL) file.
-Uncomment the line and set it to hot_standby as shown.
+Uncomment the line and set it to hot_standby as shown below:

 ![image](https://user-images.githubusercontent.com/92078754/215723032-7e1486d7-8ac5-4eee-8be8-206c8a18eb24.png)